JasonWynkoop1/good-vibrations/README.md

 echo 'goodvibrationsspeech.net' > docs/CNAME
 ```

-The `.nojekyll` file i s important for React applications, as Jekyll processing can sometimes interfere with the proper functioning of the site.
+The `.nojekyll` file is important for React applications, as Jekyll processing can sometimes interfere with the proper functioning of the site.
 The `CNAME` file is required for GitHub Pages to use your custom domain.

 ### 3. Build and Deploy